Teriks/pake/docs/source/subpake.rst

 :py:meth:`pake.TaskContext.subpake` is preferred because it handles writing program output to the tasks output queue in a synchronized manner when multiple jobs are running.

-A :py:meth:`pake.TaskContext.subpake` is passed into the single argument of each task function.
+A :py:class:`pake.TaskContext` is passed into the single argument of each task function.

 Defines can be exported to pakefiles ran with the **subpake** functions using :py:meth:`pake.export`.

+:py:meth:`pake.subpake` and :py:meth:`pake.TaskContext.subpake` use the **--stdin-defines** option of pake to pass exported define values into the new process instance, which means you can overwrite your exported define values with **-D/--define** in the subpake command arguments if you need to.

-Example:
+Export / Subpake Example:

 .. code-block:: python